U.S. charges Russians with 2016 U.S. election tampering to boost Trump

 The email continued: “I created all these pictures and posts, and the Americans believed that it was written by their people.”

-Reporting by Warren Strobel, Dustin Volz, Jonathan Landay; additional reporting by Lisa Lambert, Patricia Zengerle, Mark Hosenball, David Shepardson, David Alexander, Steve Holland, David Ingram, Noel Randewich and; Jack Stubbs and Christian Lowe in Moscow; editing by Mary Milliken and Grant McCool
+Reporting by Warren Strobel, Dustin Volz and Jonathan Landay; Additional reporting by Lisa Lambert, Patricia Zengerle, Mark Hosenball, David Shepardson, David Alexander, Steve Holland, David Ingram, Noel Randewich, with Jack Stubbs and Christian Lowe in Moscow; Editing by Grant McCool and David Holmes